dmarushkin/appsec-discovery/README.md

 ## Scoring object with local Llama 3.2 model

-Replace or combine exist static keyword ruleset with LLM, fill conf.yaml with choosed LLM:
+Replace or combine exist static keyword ruleset with LLM, fill conf.yaml with choosed LLM and prompt:

 ```
 ai_params: